Other Criminal Areas

 Even if you are innocent of the probation violation, you could still be arrested and taken into custody.
 That’s why it’s important to have an experienced attorney by your side who can help get your violation dismissed and keep you out of jail.

-At Azad & Barlow, PLLC, we understand the seriousness of a probation violation.
+At DFW Legal, PLLC, we understand the seriousness of a probation violation.
 We’ll work with you to develop a strong legal defense and protect your rights.
 We’ll also help you understand the possible consequences of a probation violation and what you can expect during the hearing process.

 Driving With a Suspended License